CY8ERPUNK1984/Voice-AI-RPG-Game/README.md

 - Monitor memory usage for long sessions
 - Check rate limiter metrics for API bottlenecks
 - Review request queue sizes during peak usage
+- Check application logs for performance bottlenecks: `tail -f logs/app.log`
+- Monitor log buffer size and memory usage with logger statistics

+**Logging and debugging issues?**
+- Check log files in the `logs/` directory for detailed error information
+- Adjust log level in environment variables for more detailed output
+- Use log search functionality to find specific errors or events
+- Monitor log file rotation and cleanup for disk space management
+- Review structured log entries for request correlation and performance metrics

 **Test failures or development issues?**
 - All major backend and frontend tests are now passing